dautal/Team-23-Halo-Resource-GitHub/README_Hardware.md

 * GND should be connected to the GND pin on the Arduino
 * OUT should be connected to the voltage output pin, which is A4 in code that is in the Software repo.
 The A5 pin should be connected to the GND

-After the device is properly connected, the strain gauge module should be attached to the side of the cloth protector as shown below.
+To protect the strain gauge, it is necessary to glue the strain gauge to a piece of plastic on both sides.
+After the device is properly connected and strain gauge is protected, the strain gauge module should be attached to the side of the cloth protector as shown below.
 <p align="center"><img src="Images/straingauge.jpeg" width=302 height=403></p>